4 Reasons Outlook Room Reservation Doesn't Work

 You know that feeling when you walk into the most popular restaurant in town on the busiest night of the week, stride past the other patrons who have unhappily accepted their two-hour wait and confidently proclaim to the hostess, “Why yes, I do have a reservation."

 iOFFICE Hummingbird gives you that feeling every day.
-But using Outlook to reserve rooms places you in that other category of people, among the desperate customers who didn’t plan ahead.
+But using Outlook room reservation places you in that other category of people, among the desperate customers who didn’t plan ahead.

 Outlook Room Reservation Does Not Work for the Following Reasons: